Now that you have a bar for serving cocktails, the logical questions are:

 cocktail.
 Add bourbon, coke and ginger for a second alternative to the

 signature drink, plus soda options for non-drinkers.

 If you provide a full bar, a signature drink still makes it simple for the guest and host, while offering something for every taste.
 For details on setting up a fully stocked bar, see Setting Up A Bar.
-Martinis and/or Manhattans

 For the ultimate in style and elegance, nothing beats a room full of people sipping martinis.
 But, there is a cost...Martinis and Manhattans are 100% alcohol, therefore premium brands are required for taste, and you will use more liquor than with traditional cocktails.

 Although there are no cost savings, pre-mixing 1,2, or 3 pitchers of different types of signature martinis,

 without the ice, is much more convenient.
 When ready to serve, pour over ice to chill, then

 strain into a martini glass.

 Note: Do not pre-chill your martinis & Manhattans, the water from the melted iceis one very important, but unwritten, ingredient.